StoyPenny/activity-weather/README.md

 - **Dynamic Location Support**: Enter any city, address, or use your current location
 - **Live Weather Data**: Integrates with Stormglass API for real-time weather conditions
-- **Smart Caching**: Location-specific caching for 1 hour to reduce API calls and improve performance
+- **Smart Caching**: Location-specific caching that refreshes once per day at local midnight to reduce API calls and improve performance
 - **Geolocation Support**: Use browser's location API to automatically detect your position
 - **Geocoding Integration**: OpenStreetMap Nominatim API for converting addresses to coordinates
 - **Persistent Location**: Remembers your location preference in local storage